ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

 retired flow identifiers once they have ascertained that there are no packets with DATAGRAM frames using that flow identifier still in flight.
-Reusing flow identifiers can improve performance by transmitting the flow identifier using a shorter variable length integer encoding.
+Reusing flow identifiers can improve performance by transmitting the flow identifier using a shorter variable-length integer encoding.

 # HTTP/3 DATAGRAM Frame Format {#format}